K-bMOM: a robust Lloyd-type clustering algorithm based on bootstrap Median-of-Means: Simulations and practical considerations

-Finally, even if the average performance tends to slowly decrease according to the different situations, both robust versions based on the MOM principle perform well in the presence of outliers.
+Besides, even if the average performance tends to slowly decrease according to the different situations, the proposed robust version based on the MOM principle perform well in the presence of outliers.
 Indeed, the intrinsic structure is almost all the time found in the easiest context (Case 1) as the ARI, the distortions and the number of clusters show it.
-The average ARI is up to 0.98 for the K-bmom algorithm with a standard deviation around 0.03 whereas the ARI of the Block-k-mom version reaches almost 0.97.
-For both algorithms the ARI median reaches 1 as it is illustrated in the left hand side of Figure~\ref{fig:Benchmark_Violinplots_ARI}.
-In the same manner, the distortion is slightly better and more stable for the K-bmom algorithm than the Block-k-mom version as it can be observed in Table~\ref{tab:Benchmark-Case-1} and Figure~\ref{fig:Benchmark_Violinplots_distortions}.
-This remark remains true for the more complex contexts where the distortion is more favorable for the K-bmom algorithm both in average, in medians and in variation.
-In the less constraint context (case 3), the K-bmom algorithm outperforms the rest of approaches even if it remains less stable than in the easiest simulated context as it can be seen in the right-hand side and left hand side of Figure~\ref{fig:Benchmark_Violinplots_ARI}.\\ To conclude, this work provides a benchmark of robust k-means-based clustering algorithms.
+The average ARI is up to 0.98 for the K-bMOM algorithm with a standard deviation around 0.05 and the ARI median reaches 1 as it is illustrated in the left hand side of Figure~\ref{fig:Benchmark_Violinplots_ARI}.
+Moreover, the distortion is better and more stable for the K-bMOM algorithm than the other versions as it can be observed in Table~\ref{tab:Benchmark-Case-1} and Figure~\ref{fig:Benchmark_Violinplots_distortions}.
+This remark remains true for the more complex contexts where the distortion is more favorable for the K-bMOM algorithm both in average, in medians and in variation.
+In the more constraint context (case 3), the K-bMOM algorithm outperforms the rest of approaches even if the ARI is lower and less stable than in the easiest simulated context as it can be seen in the right, respectively left hand side of Figure~\ref{fig:Benchmark_Violinplots_ARI}.

+Finally, when a same robust initialization is given to the robust K-means based algorithms, as expected, the performances of the K-means, trimmed K-means, K-median and K-medoids increase a lot : the partition is better in average (up to 0.82) and also the overall distortion which remain under 4000.
+In median, it can be observed in Figure~\ref{fig:Benchmark_Violinplots_ARI} and \ref{fig:Benchmark_Violinplots_distortions} that K-median presents better performance than K-medoids, trimmed K-means or K-means even if it is less stable.
+The rest of approaches, K-pdtm and K-bMOM works as well as in Case 1.

+To conclude, this work provides a benchmark of robust K-means-based clustering algorithms.
 Although it is still necessary to test their performances on other different settings, our simulations give a preliminary overview of performances of using MOM principle in clustering context.

-Though the algorithmic principle of K-bMOM is the simplest one one can think of when merging the Lloyd's algorithm and the Median-Of-Means design, it has good performances compared to already known robust k-means based algorithm in the presence of outliers.
+Though the algorithmic principle of K-bMOM is the simplest one one can think of when merging the Lloyd's algorithm and the Median-Of-Means design, it has good performances compared to already known robust K-means based algorithm in the presence of outliers.